Debt collectors help businesses and individuals collect money or goods from people with overdue debts.

 Debt collectors may do some or all of the following:

-- organise the repossession of goods to settle unpaid bills
+- organise the repossession of items or legal action against clients to settle overdue debts.

 Skills and knowledge

-Debt collectors gain most skills on the job.
+Debt collectors gain skills on the job and can also study for their certificate while working.

 Debt collectors need to be: